-- How the population of focus aligns with identified community needs; and - How the proposed intervention will leverage available medical and / or social resources and partners.
+- How the population of focus aligns with identified community needs: and - How the proposed intervention will leverage available medical and / or social resources and partners.

 SCL Health has received an overwhelmingly good patient satisfaction rating on telemedicine options.
 Telemedicine has been ranked 4.8 out of 5 on a recent patient survey and 97% of patients said they would schedule another telemedicine visit.
-During the current COVID-19 Pandemic, we have seen more patients attending their outpatient behavioral health appointments than previously reported, when transportation barriers prevented them from attending regularly.
-More perinatal patients have been engaged with behavioral health assessments during COVID-19 through telemedicine platforms.
-We have generally seen that patients like the inclusion of technology into their care.
+During the current COVID-19 Pandemic, more patients attended their regular outpatient behavioral health appointments as reported by providers in the Saint Joseph Hospital catchment area.
+The patients who had previous spotty attendance due to transportation or schedule barriers have had greater attendance in the last year due to telemedicine expansion rules.
+Additionally, more perinatal patients have been engaged with behavioral health assessments during COVID-19 through telemedicine platforms.
+Patients have indicated that they generally like the inclusion of technology into their care.
 SCL Health would like to keep this wheel in motion and permanently develop and place telemedicine options for patients into the day-to-day services provided by SCL Health hospitals.